Published in

 Dimensions0.61 m x 0.45 m

 During the decade of 1506-16, as Leonardo wandered between Milan and Rome, pursuing his passions and seeking more knowledge, he worked on three paintings at this time, which have an elegiac and spiritual quality.
 One of the paintings in this collection of three paintings is Bacchus.
 It features a sweetly androgynous young man with an enigmatic and powerful aura, looking directly at the viewer and pointing the finger to the right.
-Even as he immersed himself in science, Leonardo developed a deeper appreciation for the spiritual mystery that surrounds our place in the universe.
+Even after he immersed himself in science, Leonardo developed a deeper appreciation for the spiritual mystery that surrounds our place in the universe.
 And that is how he put those emotions and feelings into his painting, which looks intimidating to the viewer.
 He applied multiple thin layers of translucent glazes, which enhanced the delicacy of the sfumato.
 The contours of the artwork are soft, lines are blurred, and the transitions between light and dark are subtle.

 Also, from the records of inventory of the Salai estate in 1525, the painting was a large-scale painting of Saint John, but in the subsequent inventory of 1695, it was designated as Saint John in a landscape.